 Read about my first visit, here: Alleppey Backwaters

 The thing that any blog on Kerala cannot end in just 700 words, I want to add another destination that I happened to visit during my recent Delhi to Bangalore road trip in January 2020 (that I later extended and visited Kerala too).
 And that is – Munnar.

-Home to sprawling tea estates and bucolic sunrises, Munnar is a mus-not miss place when you are in Kerala.
-It is one of the most visit top tourist destinations in Kerala, with most movies shot in Munnar than any other destination.
+Home to sprawling tea estates and bucolic sunrises, Munnar is a must-not miss place when you are in Kerala.
+It is one of the most visited top tourist destinations in Kerala, with most movies being shot in Munnar than in any other destination.
 Just like Alleppey backwaters, read any blog on the internet and you will find repeated mentions of Munnar.

-It is moreover very easy to travel Munnar from Bangalore or from Kochi with regular bus services, that further adds to ever idea of visiting Munnar.
+It is moreover very easy to travel to Munnar from Bangalore or from Kochi with regular bus services, which further adds to every idea of visiting Munnar.

 A Bonus Holiday Destinations In Kerala

-Last in the list of favourite 5 tourist destinations in Kerala is Wayanad which translates to the ‘land of paddy fields’ is known for its waterfalls, plantations, and wildlife.
+Last on the list of favourite 5 tourist destinations in Kerala is Wayanad which translates to the ‘land of paddy fields’ and is known for its waterfalls, plantations, and wildlife.
 The district lies in the Western Ghats at a height of 2100 meters.
 It is home to indigenous tribes.